Grand Teton: First ski and snowboard descents

-Ski descent
+Routes

 The Grand Teton has been skied by five routes, each requiring at least one rappel.
 The first descent on skis was made by Bill Briggs in the spring of 1971 down the East Face and Stettner Couloir, it has since been renamed the Briggs Route.
 This descent required a free rappel, which was completed with skis on.
 More casually, skiing is possible from the crest of the saddle between the Grand and the Middle Teton, continuously into the valley floor.

+Running

+On September 2, 2024, Michelino Sunseri ran up and down Grand Teton in two hours, 50 minutes and 10 seconds, breaking a speed record set by Andy Anderson in 2012.
+He was found to have used a restricted trail, leading to a misdemeanor conviction for shortcutting a designated trail.
+He was pardoned by President Donald Trump in November 2025.